JohannesSchulz-Knappe/Assignment02/README.md

 #### By: Md Mujahedul Islam & Johannes Schulz-Knappe

+### Title: What does explain the recent electoral success of the AfD in the different state constituencies of Germany?

 ### Description of the project

 This repository is created for the second pair assignment of the course [MPP-E1180: Introduction to Collaborative Social Science Data Analysis](https://github.com/HertieDataScience/SyllabusAndLectures), taught by [Christopher Gandrud](https://github.com/christophergandrud).
 This readme file clearly elucidates our work done for this assignment.